Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 Thorne's rawness keeps people around the world starstruck

-Spelling mistakes, and the disarray you can't deny when you open this book, are simply so pretentious that you'll immediately know that they're intentional.
+Spelling mistakes, and the disarray you can't deny when you open this book, are so pretentious that you'll immediately know they're intentional.
 After all, expressing yourself and being unique in your poetry book is entirely fair… When poetry is actually good, and you're not focused on the visual side only.

 8. "Swimming Lessons" by Lili Reinhart